 Camera placement

-Where they place the camera greatly affects how the audience reacts to the shot, and therefore the rest of the scene.
-It can have significant emotional impact or even convey character behavior.
+Where a cinematographer places the camera greatly affects how the audience reacts to the shot, and therefore the rest of the scene.
+It can have significant emotional impact can convey character behavior.

-For example, if the story calls for a character to be seen as rude, or ill mannered while out on a date, placing the camera close to the subject’s mouth while chewing would be effective.
+For example, a cinematographer may place the camera close to the subject's mouth while chewing if the story calls for a character to be seen as rude, or ill mannered while out on a date.

 Camera movement